ARARIIO/Calendar_Akvelon/README.md

 ---

-This README provides an overview of the calendar application, including setup instructions, API endpoints, and contact details for the project maintainers.
-Feel free to customize it further based on your specific requirements and project guidelines.# Calendar_Akvelon
+This README provides an overview of the calendar application, including setup instructions, API endpoints, and contact details for the project maintainers. # Calendar_Akvelon